3 Common Dental X-rays

-Our dentists in south Charlotte use a variety of digital x-rays to examine various parts of your mouth.
+Our dentists in Charlotte use a variety of digital x-rays to examine various parts of your mouth.
 Each x-ray is used for a different reason and helps the team diagnose different problems.

 - Bitewing X-rays: These x-rays are typically taken once a year, giving clear results necessary for diagnosing decay between the teeth.
 They allow our dentists to see areas that are not visible to the naked eye.
 Bitewing x-rays can also help identify variations in bone density caused by gum disease as well as catch any excessive wear in restorations such as fillings.
 In children and adolescents, they show developing permanent teeth.